 My takeaway is we are all just blessed the Dr. Weinberger, rather than searching for a cause, spent all of his energy into diagnosis and instant cure.

-Note: Bethany did have one reoccurrence of her habit cough about 60+ days after her instant cure.
+Note: Bethany did have one reoccurrence (new & unassociated incident) of her daytime Habit Cough about 60+ days after her instant cure.
 When this happened, I freaked out a little bit and email Dr. Weinberger.
 Keeping a steady course, he responded almost instantly via email and said, "... tell Bethany that dr. Weinberger told her she knows what to do."

 I called out across the room and said very nonchalantly, "Bethany, Dr. Weinberger said you know what to do.
 You can make your cough stop."